PetTravel.com

 vaccinations

-A vaccination card/certificate is required for each pet, clearly displaying your pet's current rabies vaccination, including the vaccine's manufacturer, batch number and expiration.
-If your pet is originating from a country listed in step 7, there is no wait after the rabies vaccination and no need for a rabies titer test (step 4) to enter the UAE.
+A government-issued vaccination booklet, EU Pet Passport or rabies certificate is required for each pet, clearly displaying your pet's current rabies vaccination, including the vaccine's manufacturer, batch number and expiration.
+If your pet is originating from a low risk of rabies country (step 1), there is no wait after the rabies vaccination and no need for a rabies titer test (step 5) to enter the United Arab Emirates.

-If your pet is originating from a country not listed in step 7, the rabies vaccination must have been administered between 21 days prior to arrival in the United Arab Emirates and not more than 12 months prior to arrival whether it is a primary vaccination or a booster.
+If your pet is originating from a low risk of rabiews (step 1), the rabies vaccination must have been administered between 21 days prior to arrival in the United Arab Emirates and not more than 12 months prior to arrival whether it is a primary vaccination or a booster.

 Cats must be vaccinated against feline rhinotracheitis, calicivirus and panleukopnia.
 Dogs must be vaccinated against distemper, canine hepatitis, leptospirosis (canicola and icterohaemorrhagiae) and parvovirus.